 What is the point of writing emails if only a few people open them?
 While it may seem that the most important email marketing metric is the number of subscribers on your email list, it is actually the level of their engagement.
 You’ll need to heighten the engagement of your email list to calculate the ROI of your email marketing efforts.

 Now you’re convinced that you need to make room for lead magnet creation in your email marketing strategy, but how do you decide what lead magnet types are right for your brand?

 With so many lead magnet ideas available, you can test multiple lead magnets to see what content your audience finds most valuable.
-They will tell you by how willing they are to give you their email address.
-Keep an eye on your conversions and see what lead magnet ideas rise to the top.
+And it's easy to know which ones rise to the top.
+You'll know by how willing they are to give you their email address.
+So keep an eye on your conversions and see what lead magnet ideas are audience favorites.

 But before you can test your collection of lead magnets, you need to decide what format is best for your first lead magnet idea.
 As you begin brainstorming, think about the topic you want to teach on.
 Once you have a topic in mind, read through the lead magnet ideas below to determine which would be a natural fit.